spamegg1/unix-sml/README.md

 sudo pacman -S ocaml   # Arch
 ```

-I have all 4 installed (`smlnj, poly, ocaml, mlton`) on Ubuntu but I'll stick to SML/NJ.

 It would be interesting to do this book with OCaml, but it would be a lot of work, more of an "adaptation" of this book rather than simply going through it.
 However you might find that many things are much easier to do with OCaml, since it's an industrial language and probably has better support for a lot of things out of the box.
+There are WAY MORE library packages on Ubuntu for `ocaml` than `sml`.

 #### SML# (SMLsharp)